Cambridge-ICCS/FTorch/README.md

 To achieve this we use the existing ML C++ interface.

 This project provides a library enabling a user to directly couple their PyTorch models to Fortran code.
-We provide installation instructions for the libaray as well as instructions and examples for performing coupling.
+We provide installation instructions for the library as well as instructions and examples for performing coupling.

 ## Installation